CBIIT/NCI-DOE-Collab-Pilot1-Tumor-Classifier/Pilot1/TC1/README.md

 * 1D locally-connected layers in place of convolution layers.
 * Dropout layers for regularization.

-We trained and cross-validated the model on 5,400 RNA-Seq profiles from the Genomic Data Commons (GDC).
+The authors of this model trained and cross-validated it on 5,400 RNA-Seq profiles from the Genomic Data Commons (GDC).
 The full set of expression features contains 60,483 float columns transformed from RNA-Seq FPKM-UQ values.
 On the balanced dataset, this model achieves around 98% classification accuracy.
 The associated tumor type mapping for the samples are in the file [type_18_class_labels](https://modac.cancer.gov/searchTab?dme_data_id=NCI-DME-MS01-6996872).
 This model is useful for studying the relationships between latent representations of different tumor types as well as classifying synthetically-generated gene expression profiles.
-We have also used this model to flag incorrectly-typed gene expression profiles from the databases.
+You can also use this model to flag incorrectly-typed gene expression profiles from the databases.

 ### Setup
 To set up the Python environment needed to train and run this model: